neicnordic/neic-sda/docs/structure.md

 For other storage dependent functionality, such as upload areas (aka inbox) and download areas (aka outbox), there are different choices of microservices (using different storage technology and transfer protocols) that can be orchestrated together with the main SDA microservices to meet local needs and requirements.

 Inter-communication between services
 ------------------------------------

-There are 3 main ways that the system is passing on information and persist state in the system:
+There are three main ways that the system is passing on information and persist state in the system:

 1. through AMQP messages sent from and to micro services;
 2. changes in the database of the status of a file being processed via the the `sda-pipeline`;